Cuzzo01/antgame.io/README.md

 This system, combined with a large seed range (1x10<sup>8</sup>), provides protection from both off- and on-line brute forcing.

 Offline brute forcing would be writing a script to find the perfect pair of home locations and seed to maximize the score of a run.
-While possible, finding this pair can't be used to cheat since the seed of a submitted run cannot be controlled by the user.
+While possible, finding this pair can't be used to cheat, since the seed of a submitted run cannot be controlled by the user.

 Online brute forcing would be asking for seeds at a high rate, looking for the perfect one (determined by offline brute forcing).
 The rate limit ensures a user can, at most, be issued 28,800 seeds a day.
 That's 0.03% of the total seeds.
 Being issued the "perfect" seed is very unlikely.